durrantlab/POVME/ROADMAP.md

 **Projected Dates**: 4/2021-4/2021

-**Description**: For each of our proposed web apps, we will create an online help system together with new tutorials so users understand how the updated software works.
+**Description**: We will create an online help system together with new tutorials so users understand how the updated software works.

 ## Publication

 **Projected Dates**: 5/2021-6/2021

-**Description**: To let the community know about our improvements, we will publish peer-reviewed manuscripts describing POVME2 and BINANA updates.
+**Description**: To let the community know about our improvements, we will publish peer-reviewed manuscripts describing the POVME2 updates.